rywtutanota/v2rayLOVE/README.md

 1. Open the terminal of your Linux distribution.

 2. To download the v2rayLOVE package, go to the GitHub releases page and click on '`Source code(tar.gz)`' to download the tar.gz file.

-`https://github.com/chas1kennyet/v2rayLOVE/releases/tag/20230904`
+- Please change `chas1kennyet` and `20230904` to your seen repository instead, as the below link may be outdated `https://github.com/chas1kennyet/v2rayLOVE/releases/tag/20230904`